Anshil-1/PowerBi_Dashboard_Project/README.md

 # PowerBi_Dashboard_Project
-This project presents an interactive Sales Performance Dashboard built using Power BI, designed to analyze key business metrics such as revenue trends, product performance, and regional sales distribution.
-The goal is to enable data-driven decision-making by providing actionable insights through visualizations.
+This project showcases an interactive Sales Dashboard built using Power BI to analyze and visualize key sales metrics.
+It includes insights such as total sales, profit, regional performance, top-selling products, and monthly trends.
+The dashboard helps stakeholders make data-driven decisions by offering a clear and dynamic view of sales performance